Only bank transfer is enabled by default. Card, ACH direct debit, and USDC

 INTERNATIONAL_WIRE, and the USDC/USDT variants only appear once enabled for

 your business.
-Card and ACH direct debit also require customer consent to charge.
+Card and ACH direct debit also require customer consent to charge.4.
+Pick a collection account

 quantity; omit price or description to inherit the product’s defaults, and